 Let’s apply this scenario to an industrial chemical company.

 They’ve just begun selling online and haven’t nailed down their go-to LTL shipping option.
 Because of this, they still do a lot of rate shopping to make sure they get a fair price.
-Rather than telling customers to “Call for Shipping Quote” or informing them that shipping would be calculated later, they show an estimate of the cost.
+Rather than telling customers to “Call for Shipping Quote” or informing them that shipping would be calculated later, they show an estimate of the cost at checkout.
 But add a disclaimer that the actual amount will be charged later.

 This encourages people to complete checkout by giving them a good idea of what they’ll be expected to pay.
 It also eliminates the pressure of having to deliver a final price in the moment.
 This helps drive more conversions as it gives customers clarity about shipping when it matters most.